10 MUST-DO Tips Avoid Holiday Weight Gain

 Okay maybe we will still have a few fun-size candy bars or a bit of eggnog here and there.
 But if we take a stand now and make a plan, we can stop the cycle.

-And the answer is right there, gathering dust in your bathroom.
+And the simple most important tool to prevent weight gain is right there, gathering dust in your bathroom.
 Research proves it.
 We can totally DO this, guys!

 Weigh in every day between now and New Year's.
 You don't have do it all year.
 Just during this time of year when we are most likely to lose site of our goals.